VarshaYadav634/Phone-Resale-Price-ML-Project/README.md

-📱 **Phone Resale Price Prediction – Machine Learning Project** 🧠 Project Overview
+📱 Phone Resale Price Prediction – Machine Learning Project 🧠 Project Overview

-This project leverages machine learning to predict the resale price of smartphones based on their specifications and usage history.
-By inputting details such as brand, RAM, storage, battery capacity, camera specifications, original price, and years of use, users can obtain an estimated resale value.
-This tool is particularly beneficial for consumers looking to assess the value of their devices before selling or upgrading.
+This project predicts the resale price of smartphones using machine learning.
+By entering phone specifications and years of use, users can quickly estimate the resale value.

 📊 Dataset

-The dataset comprises various smartphone models with attributes influencing resale value:
+The dataset contains smartphone specifications and resale prices.

 Features:

-brand: Smartphone brand (e.g., Samsung, Apple, Xiaomi)
+brand: Brand of the phone (e.g., Samsung, Apple)

 ram: RAM in GB

-storage: Storage capacity in GB
+storage: Storage in GB

 battery: Battery capacity in mAh